An amazing story about George Clooney:

-Rande Gerber (one of Clooney’s good friends) recently told a story about Clooney inviting 14 of his closest friends to his house on 27 September 2013.
+Rande Gerber (one of Clooney’s good friends, also husband of Cindy Crawford) recently told a story about Clooney inviting 14 of his closest friends to his house on 27 September 2013.

 Clooney said some words about how much he valued these friends.
 He said that he wouldn’t be where he was without them.